Karolyn Nelke

-Karolyn Ann Nelke (born August 26, 1948) was an American stage actor, playwright and author.
+Karolyn Ann Nelke (born August 26, 1948) is an American stage actor, playwright and author.
 She is best known for her 1982 play The Keeper: A Play About Lord Byron.

 Education

 Nelke was born in the Bronx, New York to Harold and Teresa (née Apuzzo) Nelke in 1948.
 She grew up in Wappingers Falls where she attended Roy C. Ketcham High School.
 After high school Nelke attended Russell Sage College in Troy, New York for a time, before studying speech arts at the American University in Washington, D.C., where she graduated in 1970.
 She later received her master's degree in English from State University College at New Paltz and an M.Phil. in English from the Graduate Center of the City University of New York.

 Career

 After college, Nelke was a member of the Folger Theatre Group, now the Shakespeare Theatre Company, in Washington, D.C.
 She appeared in several productions with the Folger Group, including Natural and Unnatural Acts where she played the role of Lady Caroline Lamb, best known for her affair with Lord Byron, and inspiration for Nelke's most notable play.